weijuey/tp/docs/DeveloperGuide.md

 d'Intérieur is designed for interior designers who:

-* Has a preference for CLI apps
+* Have a preference for CLI apps
-* has many clients and projects to keep track of
+* have many clients and projects to keep track of
 * can type fast
-* prefers typing to mouse interactions
+* prefer typing to mouse interactions

 **Value proposition**: organise information on client and projects, giving a one-stop overview of current work progress and schedule.